 [Graphic] [Graphic]

-Nate: Look [host name], I hope by now people are getting really excited about this brand new way to make profits.
+Look, [host name], I hope by now people are getting really excited about this brand-new way to make profits.

 [Turn to single cam]

-Friends, all you’ve got to do is tune in to my One Ticker Payouts LIVE every Monday at noon.
-Best of all this weekly live event is going to be included free to all new members of my brand-new wealth-building initiative...
-Which you can join right now using a special founding members discount.
+Friends, all you’ve got to do is tune in to my livestream, One-Ticker Payouts LIVE, every Monday at noon.
+Best of all, this weekly live event is going to be included free for all new members of my brand-new wealth-building initiative...
+Which you can join right now using a special discount for Founding Members.
 Host: What is this initiative precisely?

 Introducing Nate’s Brand-New Research Service: